Reflux (GORD) Treatment in Sydney

 Delayed gastric emptying

 In many patients, reflux is associated with a structural abnormality such as a hiatus hernia.
 In these cases, addressing the anatomical cause may provide more durable relief than medication alone.
-In some cases, reflux is caused by a hiatus hernia.
-Learn more about Hiatus Hernia Repair Sydney.

 How Is Reflux Diagnosed?